The Complete Guide to Yoga for Specialized Health Needs

 Yoga for Arthritis and Joint Health

-With arthritis, joints can ache and feel stiff.
-Gentle mobility plus light strength work can help you move with less pain.
-For specific guidance, see yoga for arthritis relief or yoga for knee arthritis.
+When arthritis flares, joints often feel stiff and achy.
+Short bouts of gentle mobility plus light strength work can make everyday movement feel a little easier.
+For step-by-step ideas, see yoga for arthritis relief or yoga for knee arthritis.

 Gentle Joint Mobility

-Start with warm-ups like wrist circles or shoulder rolls to lubricate joints.
-Avoid high-impact moves and focus on smooth transitions to protect your joints.
-If you have hypermobile joints, check out yoga for hypermobile joints for safe modifications.
+Warm up with slow wrist circles and easy shoulder rolls to get the joints moving.
+Skip high-impact moves and keep transitions smooth to protect your joints.
+If you’re hypermobile, check out yoga for hypermobile joints for safe modifications.

 Building Strength